From Our Artifacts Collection

 Le Chalet, as its name indicates, was a large wooden house on the top of a pastoral hill at the edge of the village near the woods.
 The children, who originated from France, Belgium and Italy, went to school, on nature hikes and participated in other activities with the local village children, The home was run according to Jewish tradition with observance of the Sabbath and the Jewish holidays.

 One of the children was a boy of 14 called Bruno who liked woodworking.
 A corner of the children’s home was set aside for his hobby where he did various wood working jobs including creating a cable car that enabled transport between the three stories of the building.
-At the end of the war, when the children’s home was disbanded, Bruno made the three-tiered Matza and Seder plate stand and presented it to Salomon Wolf, director of the home.
+At the end of the war, when the children’s home was disbanded, Bruno made the three-tiered Matzah and Seder plate stand and presented it to Salomon Wolf, director of the home.

 After the war, the children dispersed and Salomon and Julienne continued their outstanding work on behalf Jewish children.
 They worked in the children’s home of Ambloy where the surviving children from Buchenwald were sent, and then directed children’s homes in Versailles and Sevres.

 In 1948 they immigrated to Israel with their children Shmuel, Miriam and baby Ruth.
-Among the items that Salomon brought with was the Matza stand that Bruno made.
+Among the items that Salomon brought with was the Matzah stand that Bruno made.
 Here in Israel, a blue cloth embroidered with the motto “Keep the Festival of Unleavened Bread“ was added.
-Every year since their Aliyah when the Wolf family celebrated Passover, the unique Matza and Seder plate stand that Bruno made was placed on the table until they decided to donate it to Yad Vashem’s artifacts collection.
+Every year since their Aliyah when the Wolf family celebrated Passover, the unique Matzah and Seder plate stand that Bruno made was placed on the table until they decided to donate it to Yad Vashem’s artifacts collection.